This Week (10/07 to 10/13) at the Superstition Mountain Museum!

 Schedule for the week:

-Start your visit to the Museum in our air-conditioned Museum that is chock full of well-researched displays about the history and culture of the Superstitions area.
+Start your visit to the Museum in our Museum chock full of well-researched displays about the history and culture of the Superstitions area.

 Shop for unique gift items in our Museum Store.
 In addition to jewelry, pottery, and wood carvings by Native American artists, we boast one of the East Valley’ largest selections of books about the Superstitions area and its history and legends.
 Our pleasant and knowledgeable Museum Store volunteers will be more than happy to help you pick out that perfect gift or souvenir from your visit to the Museum.
 We are proud to be carrying the East Valley's largest selection of books about the Superstition Mountains and the Lost Dutchman among the almost 800 titles we offer for sale in our gift shop.